Python

 • text_only: Extract only text content (default is False)

-• ai_extraction: Use AI to analyze layout before extracting structured content.
-See the Scrape docs for details. (default is False)
+• ai_extraction: Use AI to analyze layout before extracting structured content (default is False)

 • verbose: Print status messages (default is False)

-• chunking_method: Method to chunk the content (default is chunk_by_document)
+• chunking_method: Method to chunk the content (default is chunk_by_page)

 • local: Use local processing instead of the API (default is False)